NeptuneHub/k3s-supreme-waffle/README.md

 This repository contains script is to configure a **K3S cluster** in High Availability Embedded etcd with at least 3 server node.
 As O.S is used **Ubuntu 24.04 server AMD64**.
 All the nodes was deployed as virtual machine with Virtualbox.
 Suggested 3 node of 8gb ram each one.

+If you want to use minio for deploy your own bucket on K3S, you need to have it in an additional separated cluster.
+For testing purpose a single node cluster with O.S **Ubuntu 24.04 server AMD64** and 4Gb ram is sufficient.

+All of this was also tested on OpenSUSE Micro oS with some small difference like using transactional-update instead of apt-get and the need of reboot after installing new package (and for this reason .sh script doesn't work well).

 Additional application installed on the cluster are:
 * Longhorn for distribusted storage;
 * Wikijs and Mariadb in order to have a web application to test;